 - Graduates from 1926 to 1959 who completed physical therapy curricula approved by appropriate accreditating bodies.

-- Graduates from 1960 to the present who have successfully completed professional physical therapy education programs accredited by the Commission ...
+- Graduates from 1960 to the present who have successfully completed professional physical therapy education programs accredited by the Commission on Accreditation in ...